 No one who witnessed her courage that day will ever forget it.
 Beset by embarrassingly visible problems and suffering severe intestinal pain, Uta considered dropping out as early as the fifth mile.
 Finally, at 7.5 miles, her body refused to go on, and she had to stop running and walked a few steps.

 But that was not the end of the story that day in Boston.

 With fans providing water to clean herself and urged on by the adoring crowd, Uta started forward again, step by step, mentally drawing on her parents’ teachings of resilience and perseverance.
-Ever increasing her pace, she dramatically came from 220 yards behind in the final stages to pass Kenya’s Tegla Loroupe—and won the race in 2:27:12.
-Soon after making history she was hospitalized for days for treatment of ischemic colitis.
+Ever increasing her pace, she dramatically came from 220 yards behind in the final miles to pass Kenya’s Tegla Loroupe — and won the race in 2:27:12.
+Immediately afterwards, she was hospitalized for treatment of ischemic colitis for several days.

 The Boston Globe’s Dan Shaughnessy, a dean of sports writers, marveled, “She was Carlton Fisk after clanging a homer off the left-field foul pole.
 She was Larry Bird after stealing Isiah Thomas’ pass to beat the Pistons.
 She was Bobby Orr flying through the air after beating the St. Louis Blues to win the Stanley Cup.”

 Uta was at the pinnacle of the sport and her career.
 She was voted Runner of the Year by the Association of International Marathons and Road Races (AIMS) in both 1995 and 1996.
 And she was ranked #1 in the world in 1994 and 1995 in both the marathon and the half marathon.